EasyHealth Living

 soup pot with ground beef soup

 Change your definition of a sandwich!
 According to the American Diabetes Assn, whole grains are the best choice.
 A sandwich made with wheat bread, thin sliced bread or a lower carb tortilla is lower in carbs compared to plain white bread.
 Stuff it full of veggies and add some turkey or chicken and a shot of mustard for a satisfying PM nosh.
 Depending on your bread or wrap choice this will run you anywhere from 10-15gm carb.
-Check out some of the cloud bread recipes out there in cyberspace for an even lower carb count.
-Low Carb Tortilla Roll Up is a tasty choice.
-Consider using a lettuce leaf instead of bread for even lower carb counts!

 * Linked Reference: American Diabetes Assn- Get to know carbs